Sailors of the Air — the Humble Robin

 Professor Mouritsen conducted an experiment to determine if robins could sense the incredibly faint magnetic field of the earth.
 He found that covering over the left eye of the robin with a head-mask, the bird lost its compass in the right side of the brain.
 And covering the right eye turned it off for the left side of the brain.

-The robin, however, could very definitely sense, and make use of, the earth's magnetic field.
+The tiny bird could, however, definitely sense, and make use of, the earth's magnetic field.

 Only the advanced fields of quantum physics, combined with organic chemistry and micro-biology, can explain the robin's amazing navigation ability.